 Eric started in the financial business with IDS Financial Services (now Ameriprise Financial Advisors).
 He then worked for a number of Wall Street investment firms in New York, including Lehman Bros, Dreyfus, and Sterling Securities.
 In 1992, Eric moved back to his hometown, Johnstown, and signed on with Parker/Hunter, Inc., a regional brokerage firm based in Pittsburgh, PA.
 He was with the firm for nine years and earned the title of Executive Vice President.
 In 2001, Eric, along with Barry Thomas, started Kabler/Thomas Financial Group.

 Eric is also an ordained minister with the Church of the Brethren denomination, and currently has his license with the Moxham Church of the Brethren in Johnstown, PA.

 Eric and his wife Jodi are the parents of six children: Nellie, Grace, Abraham, Cambria, Delilah, and Elias.

 Nationally, Eric served for 12 years on the Board of Directors for the Brethren Benefit Trust which manages $530 million in foundations, endowments, and the pension fund of Brethren pastors.

-Locally, Eric is the board chairman of “Friends of New Day” and a member of Morgainz Fitness, the Johnstown Running Club, Slippery Rock Alumni Association, Richland Fire Dept, and a regular blood donor at the American Red Cross.
+Locally, Eric is a volunteer of “Friends of New Day and a member of Morgainz Fitness, the Johnstown Running Club, Slippery Rock Alumni Association, Richland Fire Dept, and a regular blood donor at the American Red Cross.
 He is a former board member of the Church of the Brethren Home (Windber, PA), Johnstown Lions Club, and Richland Fire Dept. Also, Eric supports Arbutus/VE Erickson Little League and Johnstown Christian School and participates in area 5k/10k races.
 He enjoys hunting, fishing, kayaking, and camping.